youldash/Pneumonia-Detection-from-Chest-X-Rays/FDA_submission.md

 **Preprocessing Steps:**

 **CNN Architecture:**
 If a DICOM file passes the initial DICOM file header checks, the DICOM pixel array will then be edited.
-A copy of the DICOM pixel array data will then be **normalized**, and **resized** to fit a 224x224 pixel ratio (or resolution).
+A copy of the DICOM pixel array data will then be **normalized**, and **resized** to fit a `224 x 224` pixel ratio (or resolution).

 In short, DICOM pixel array modifications will include: